 We use a variety of casks, including American oak, bourbon barrels and Spanish oak and Oloroso sherry casks.
 Casks impart flavours such as sultanas, raisins, candied-peel, cinnamon, nutmeg and caramel to the whisky.

 In Scotland, regulations mean that whisky can only be made in casks of oak.
-Restrictions do not apply for English whisky, so we plan to experiment with other woods such as birch, acacia and maple.
-It will be fascinating to see how the spirit matures in these woods.
+Although restrictions do not apply for English whisky, we plan to follow the very best of the traditional methods - it will be fascinating to see how the spirit matures in these woods.

 Remember, our spirit has to spend 3 years and a day maturing in the cask before it can legally be called whisky.
 We aim to create beloved spirits with the provenance, purity, passion and honesty that is the essence of the Lake District.